 Please note that REST services that allows anonymous connections should NOT be exposed to the Internet.
 If you modify the configuration file as show below, and a new port is added, you shouldn't open your router to allow traffic from the Internet through this port.

+Replace Switch King's configuration file with the configuration file attached to this guide.
 Restart the Switch King's services.
 The result is that Switch King will expose it's REST services on both port 8800 (which can be used to access the system from the Internet) and port 10000 (which should only be used from your LAN).